Authenticating from Active Directory using RADIUS/NPS¶

 Troubleshooting NPS¶

-If authentication fails, this section describes the most common problems users encounter with NPS.
+This section describes the most common problems users encounter with NPS.

 Verify port¶